Misery7100/PWM-oscPole/README.md

-# PWM-changer
+# PWM oscPole

-simple arduino pwm changer on Pymata4 and PyQt5
+Simple arduino pwm changer on Pymata4 and PyQt5